 To WordPress or not to WordPress?

-The previous site had been in place for more than five years and suffered a familiar set of issues.
+The site had been in place for more than five years and suffered a familiar set of issues.
 The site was poorly configured for the Garden’s needs, relying solely only on posts and pages rather than custom-post-types or custom-fields.
 It relied on a tangled mishmash of plugins, some of which were no longer supported.
-All of this added up to a user-experience for the staff managing the site had effectively stopped creating new content.
+All of this added up to a poor user experience for the staff managing the site, who had effectively stopped creating new content.

 As a result, the Garden was understandably very reluctant to build their new site on WordPress.
 (Spoiler alert: we went with WP, and it did a great job).